 On the Kyushu Shinkansen line we found 3 operational train services: Mizuho, Sakura and Tsubame Shinkansen, ordered from most to least fast.

-The Mizuho makes two round trips between Shin-Osaka and Kagoshima-Chūō per day, one-way during the morning and back at night.
+The Mizuho makes five round trips between Shin-Osaka and Kagoshima-Chūō per day.
 Travel this journey in 3 hours and 45 minutes.

 The Sakura depart once an hour throughout the day between Shin-Osaka and Kagoshima-Chūō, making more stops than the Mizuho, with a travel time of 4 hours and 10 minutes.
 There are also between one and two Sakura services every hour between Hakata and Kumamoto or Kagoshima-Chūō.